Dates: The course runs June 1-12

 (b) work with real language data, gaining skills in analysis and field techniques, as well as technical knowledge of theoretical frameworks within which to explore the diversity and universality of human language(s) and language acquisition.
 This course will give the student hands-on (lips-on) experience with language learning and teaching, as well as strengthening their knowledge of field techniques, transcription, language documentation and revitalization.

 This is a two week course.
 You cannot afford to be absent, as you will lose an entire section of the coursework.
 Please stay healthy.
-The course syllabus will be posted online and pre-distributed via e-mail to all enrolled students.
+The course syllabus will be posted online and pre-distributed via e-mail to all enrolled students and tribal participants.
 You must do reading for and before the first day of class.
 Readings on the syllabus are listed for the day they will be discussed.
 You must read them before you come to class to discuss effectively.

 The first week of the course will be on Tulane’s campus.
 We meet three hours each day 9-noon.
 You will be reading a book a day and writing for this course in preparation for each day’s class time.
 This is an intensive course.
 The second week of the course, we will be in Marksville from Sunday night through Friday afternoon.
 The Tribe will put us up in the casino hotel and give us meal vouchers for three meals a day.
 The Language Summer Camp will occupy us from 8-5 p.m.
 You will assist Tunica language teachers, who are also just learning the language.
 They will have lesson plans, but you will be asked to work independently in small groups with the students.
 We will leave Friday after the showcase performances for the parents.
 Marksville is a 3.5 hour drive from New Orleans.
 You should NOT plan on returning to campus until the Language Camp ends.